Once again I learned that same old lesson. The day that looks gloomy from inside can be glorious when you’re out in it.

 “When a bad thing happens a pessimist thinks, ‘just my luck’, an optimist thinks, ‘this will pass’, and a teacher thinks, ‘what’s the lesson here?’.” ― Garry Fitchett

 If you’re looking for my cards or art, you’ll find all of that on my website.
-And if you enjoy these letters, feel free to forward this one to anyone you think might like it.
+If you enjoy these letters, feel free to forward this one to anyone you think might like it.
 And if someone forwarded this one to you, you can sign up here to receive the letters right in your Inbox.
-Finally, you’ll find past letters and poems right here on my blog.
+Finally, you’ll find past letters and poems here.

 Thanks for listening,

 P.S.
 MerryThoughts is the name of my first book, out of print at the moment.
 The word is a British one, referring both to a wishbone and to the ritual of breaking the wishbone with the intention of either having a wish granted or being the one who marries first, thus the “merry thoughts.”